QROkes/webinoly/README.md

 ## Contributing
-You don't need developer skills to help, visit our site to know [How to Contribute to Webinoly](https://webinoly.com/contribute/).
+You don’t need to be a developer to contribute—[visit our site to learn how to get involved.](https://webinoly.com/contribute/).

 ### Sponsor Me!
+If you find Webinoly useful, consider supporting the project via:

 - [GitHub Sponsors](https://github.com/sponsors/QROkes)
 - [PayPal](https://www.paypal.me/qrokes)
 - [Bitcoin](https://www.blockchain.com/en/btc/address/1E3Ybo5UcvaAr1MoK4nBnMRFFY9aEMiku3)

-If you like Webinoly, buy me a coffee or a beer to show support.

 **_Your regular donations keep this project moving forward._**